open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 - `attribute_source` (default = traceID, optional): defines where to look for the attribute in from_attribute.
 The allowed values are `traceID` or `record`.
 - `from_attribute` (default = null, optional): The optional name of a log record attribute used for sampling purposes, such as a unique log record ID.
 The value of the attribute is only used if the trace ID is absent or if `attribute_source` is set to `record`.
 - `sampling_priority` (default = null, optional): The optional name of a log record attribute used to set a different sampling priority from the `sampling_percentage` setting.
 0 means to never sample the log record, and >= 100 means to always sample the log record.
-- `sampler_mode` (default = "", optional): The optional sampling mode.
+- `mode` (default = "", optional): The optional sampling mode.
 One of "hash_seed", "equalizing", and "propotional".
 By default, when not explicitly set, if "hash_seed" is non-zero, the "hash_seed" mode will be configured, otherwise the "proportional" mode is selected.
+- `sampling_precision` (default = 3, optional): The number of digits of precision used to express the desired exactness.

 ## Hashing